 If you can’t get through to the mayor, try sending him a postcard.

-This was the strategy of the People’s Budget Coalition — made up of various nonprofits and other city-funded groups impacted by budget cuts — which delivered over 1,500 postcards today to Mayor Daniel Lurie’s office.
+This was the strategy of the People’s Budget Coalition — made up of various nonprofits and other city-funded groups impacted by budget cuts — which delivered more than 1,500 postcards today to Mayor Daniel Lurie’s office.

 “People will die if these budget cuts move forward,” said Anya Worley-Ziegmann, coalition coordinator.